wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-with-test-data.md

 wis2box metadata discovery publish /data/wis2box/mwi-surface-weather-observations.yml
 ```

+!!! question
-- Go back to your browser and refresh `http://<your-host>/oapi/collections`.
-Inspect the new collection.
+    Go back to your browser and refresh `http://<your-host>/oapi/collections`.
+What new collection is now available ?

+!!! question
-- Check MQTT-explorer: find the message metadata-message that was published by your wis2box-broker
+    Check MQTT-explorer: find the message metadata-message that was published by your wis2box-broker.
+What is the topic is used to publish the metadata-message ?

 4. Run the following command to publish the data in test-data/metadata/station/station_list.csv :